ctx is an audio-capable 2D vector graphics terminal. A protocol serializing HTML5 canvas 2D context

 under the ISC license.

-still does not fully realize a minimal system demonstrating
+does not fully realize a minimal system demonstrating it's capabilities

-it is time for a tarball release of ctx - event if the
+is nearing 0 it is time for a tarball/versioned release of ctx.
+The

-single header ctx.h already is the rolling release.
+single header ctx.h linked from this page is a rolling release.

 - clip does not clip event boxes/shapes